j2store/userguide/sobipro.md

 ![](sobipro_step_2.png)

 ![](sobipro_step_3.png)

-2.After successful installation, you can now see the list displaying the j2store application.
+2. After successful installation, you can now see the list displaying the j2store application.

 ![](step_6.png)

 ![](step_7.png)

-3.Now choose the section you want enable j2store application.
+3. Now choose the section in which you want to enable j2store application.

 ![](step_8.png)

-###Enabling Application in the section
+### Enabling Application in the section
-* Click on the Application Sections Tab -> Applications ,   you can see the list of application.Enable the J2Store   Application.
+* Click on the Application Sections Tab -> Applications,   you can see the list of applications.
+Enable the J2Store Application.

 ![](step_12.png)